 An aggregation is a relationship between two or more feature types where the aggregation is made up of component features.

-EXAMPLE: An Island Group feature may be composed of multiple Land Area features to indicate the name of a group of island.
+EXAMPLE: An Island Group feature may be composed of multiple Land Area features to indicate the name of a group of islands.